 - “True leaders understand that leadership is not about them but about those they serve.
 It is not about exalting themselves but about lifting others up.” – Sheri Dew

-Best Websites for Searching a Famous Leadership Quote
+Best Websites for Searching for a Famous Leadership Quote

-The internet is an invaluable resource for finding quotes that can be used in all walks of life.
+The internet is an invaluable resource for finding quotes that can be used from all walks of life.
 The following websites are some of the best for finding quotes by well-respected leaders:

 - Brainy Quote

 - Addicted 2 Success

 Leadership quotes can be motivating, inspiring, and humorous – they are all over the spectrum.

 One thing they have in common is that they all reflect different aspects of what it means to be a leader.
 Leadership is an ever-changing role that encompasses knowledge and experience with the ability to understand and relate to others on a personal level.